nicolesqwang/avicii/README.md

 ## CalHacks 2025
 By Emma, Sidh, Aatreyo, and Nicole

+# To run the demo:

+run in terminal:

+    cd ai-dj-gui

+    # (Optional) Install Flask if you don't have it already
+    pip install flask

+    python app.py

+demo video also accessible here: https://youtu.be/up-Bnev-TF4

 # AUDIO PROCESSING
 ## To set up (for audio processing):
         python -m venv venv39